-Advanced Setting Description Replicate Logs (Uses StreamSnap Technology) When Enable Database Log Backup is set to Enable, the Replicate Logs advanced setting allows Oracle archive logs or Microsoft SQL Server database transaction logs to be replicated to a remote VDP appliance.
+Setting Description Replicate Logs (Uses StreamSnap Technology) When Enable Database Log Backup is set to Enable, the Replicate Logs advanced setting allows Oracle archive logs or Microsoft SQL Server database transaction logs to be replicated to a remote VDP appliance.
 For a log replication job to run, there must be a replication policy (StreamSnap, Dedup-Async, or Remote Dedup) included in the template along with a resource profile that specifies a remote VDP appliance, and at least one successful replication of the database must first be completed.
 You can then use the logs at the remote site for any database image within the retention range of the replicated logs.
 This function is enabled by default.
 Log replication uses StreamSnap technology to perform the replication between the local and remote VDP appliances; log replication goes directly from the local snapshot pool to the snapshot pool on the remote appliance.
-Log Staging Disk Growth Size (In Percent) When Enable Database Log Backup is set to Yes, Log Staging Disk Growth Size defines the growth to use when automatically growing the staging disk on which the logs reside.
+Note: Log replication does not occur until an SQL Server database has been protected and the database has been replicated to the remote VDP appliance.
+Log Staging Disk Growth Size When Enable Database Log Backup is set to Yes, Log Staging Disk Growth Size defines the growth to use when automatically growing the staging disk on which the logs reside.
 This setting is from 5 to 100 percent.
 Estimated Change Rate When Enable Database Log Backup is set to Yes, this setting defines the daily change (in percent), which allows the VDP appliance to better calculate the size of the staging disk needed to hold logs.
 This setting is from 0 to 100.
-Compress Database Log Backup When Enable Database Log Backup is set to Yes, this setting instructs the source database to compress its logs before they are captured by IVGM.
+Compress Database Log Backup When Enable Database Log Backup is set to Yes, this setting instructs the source database to compress its logs before they are captured by AGM.
 The database server performs log compression during log backup.
 Options are Yes or No. When set to Yes, the Compress Database Log Backup option is enabled.
 Enforced Retention Allows the user to configure the desired immutability period between 0 and 36525 days.
 By default, the value is set to 0 for all existing policies.
 You can modify a policy that is already used to protect an application by setting a longer enforced retention period.
 However, you cannot shorten the enforced retention period.
 You cannot set enforced retention for a StreamSnap policy whose retention is "Only keep the most recent remote image".
 When configured to send OnVault data to an object store with Enforced Retention integration, images will also be protected against direct deletion by an object storage administrator until they reach the specified enforced retention period.
 Note: Enforced Retention cannot be overridden on a per-application basis.
 The option does not appear on the "Policy Overrides" page.